Back to Home Page

 8. Frequently Asked Questions

-1. How is capital gains tax calculated in Canada?Use the formula: Net Capital Gain = Selling Price - (ACB + Expenses), then apply the 50% inclusion rate.
+1. How is CGT calculated in Canada?Use the formula: Net Capital Gain = Selling Price - (ACB + Expenses), then apply the 50% inclusion rate.

 2. Do I pay tax on the sale of my primary home?No, the principal residence exemption applies.